luk3yx/minetest-formspec_ast/README.md

 #### April 2023

- - The `current_tab` value of dropdowns is now parsed as a number.
+ - The `current_tab` value of tabheader elements is now parsed as a number.

 #### February 2022